GustavHansen99/project_mlops/reports/README.md

 >
 > Answer:

 For this project we have made extensive use of Docker and the strengths it provide us to develop containerized code generalizable to other machines.
 We have developed several docker images, where especially two are interesting: one for training the model, and one for deployment using FastAPI.
-After building the images running the them is once again based on the parameters specified in our config files, meaning that for example to run the training docker image is done by `docker run trainer_latest`, does not require extra argparsed arguments due to it all being represented in the config file.
+After building the images running the them is once again based on the parameters specified in our config files, meaning that for example to run the training docker image locally is done by `docker run trainer_latest`, does not require extra argparsed arguments due to it all being represented in the config file.
+Running the training image on the cloud is done by `docker run --rm -it --shm-size=8G --gpus all --device /dev/nvidiactl --device /dev/nvidia0 gcr.io/dtumlops-project-group-55/trainer:latest`.
 [Link to docker file](https://github.com/GustavHansen99/project_mlops/blob/report_writing/docker/trainer.dockerfile).

 ### Question 16